 United States Environmental Protection Agency (EPA) Region 9

-Grants starting at $30,000 to Arizona, California, and Nevada federally recognized tribes to improve infrastructure for public drinking water.
+Grants starting at $30,000 to Arizona, California, Hawaii, Nevada, and Pacific Island Territory federally recognized tribes to improve infrastructure for public drinking water.
 Funding is intended to address significant public health hazards caused by inadequate infrastructure.
 Grants may be awarded directly to tribes or through interagency agreements with the Indian Health Service.

 Infrastructure projects funded through the DWTSA must address the most significant threats to public health associated with public water systems that serve tribal populations.
-Eligible projects (or portions of projects) must ensure compliance with the National Primary Drinking Water Regulations under 40 CFR Part 141, or otherwise further the health protection objectives of SDWA.
+Examples of eligible activities include:

 The national guidelines also allow EPA to consider funding unscheduled “emergency” projects after EPA uses its prioritization method to rank projects for a year.
 Such projects can include those where some type of failure was unanticipated or the result of natural disaster or an emergency and may require immediate attention to protect public health.
 In these cases, EPA has the authority to fund the emergency project provided it meets the requirements of the Drinking Water Tribal Set Aside Program.